typelevel/typelevel.github.com/posts/2017-03-01-four-ways-to-escape-a-cake.md

 ## A pointless argument

-Let's try to hide the universe.
-We don't need it, after all.
-We can't refer to `u` in the method signature anymore, so let's try the same conversion we used with `twoInitsFromAHaystack`.
+Let’s try to hide the universe.
+We don’t need it, after all.
+We can’t refer to `u` in the method signature anymore, so let’s try the same conversion we used with `twoInitsFromAHaystack`.
 We already have the `U` type parameter, after all.